civican/legisinfo/42-1/bills/C-78/bill_text.md

 Subparagraph 8(a)(i) of the Act is replaced by the following:

-the salary to be paid, **no later than** the last day of the second pay period following the pay period in which Her Majesty is bound by the garnishee summons, and
+the salary to be paid, no later than the last day of the second pay period following the pay period in which Her Majesty is bound by the garnishee summons, and

-> **Explanatory Note**:
-> Relevant portion of section 8:
-> *Existing Text*:
-> > For the purposes of garnishment proceedings permitted by this Division, service of a garnishee summons binds Her Majesty in respect of the following money to be paid by Her Majesty to the debtor named in the garnishee summons:
-> > in the case of a salary,
-> > the salary to be paid on the last day of the second pay period next following the pay period in which Her Majesty is bound by the garnishee summons, and

 ### Section 88